toakes59/FacialRecognitionProject/README.md

 ## The `bechele/` Folder

-This folder contains the Perl-based control software that ships with the 3D-printed animatronic eye files from [bechele.de](https://bechele.de).
+This folder contains the Perl-based control software that ships with the 3D-printed animatronic eye files from the [bechele project](https://bechele.de/?page_id=70) ([source](https://github.com/bechele/bechele)).
 It is **not written by this project** — it is the vendor-provided tooling for the eye hardware.

 Key tools inside:
 - `trackui.pl` — interactive UI for recording eye movement sequences